deltaryz/blog/posts/2023-10-10 Blog Postmortem - The Anarchy of HTML, CSS, JS.md

 As an alternative to Materialize, I discovered [MUI CSS](https://www.muicss.com/) which is wonderful.
 It's nothing overkill or complicated, it is essentially just some pre-made CSS classes that implement Material styling in a deliciously non-intrusive way.
 I already became familiar with it working on [e669-neo](https://github.com/deltaryz/e669-neo), meaning I was not learning any brand-new technologies to create this blog.

-# The Nature of Web Development

-Web development is some weird hybrid of programming, markup, graphic design, and forbidden dark magic.
-Your projects tend to have complex relationships of files in a wide variety of formats (sometimes nested inside different formats), including several unique filetypes just for the favicon.
-This blog has the following in its root directory alone:

-* .md
-* .html
-* .webmanifest
-* .js
-* .json
-* .css
-* .ico
-* .xml
-* .sh

-It's a god damn mess.
-There are a practically infinite number of different ways that a given behavior could be implemented, leveraging a practically infinite number of different languages, language supersets, and abstraction layers.
-Each one of those things pulls in its own nested fractal of dependencies made with everything ever.
-For this Halloween, I will be dressing up as `node_modules`.

-I do like TypeScript, because it makes object-oriented programming and type safety a little more straightforward without actually sabotaging the anarchistic nature of JavaScript programming.
-You can still pretty much get away with anything, it just feels like some extra optional tools to help you do that cleaner.
-No downsides, really.

-Web browsers shouldn't exist.
-Who thought it was a good idea to make it so that arbitrary executable code can be instantly download and run from anywhere?
-The security and privacy related consequences of this design are being felt by all of humanity.
-But they revolutionized the world, for better and worse.

-The only thing anyone needs to do to experience my creation is press a link.
-They don't need to install anything, it doesn't matter if they are using a phone or a computer, they can easily look at it.
-Nothing else achieves that level of accessibility.
-And I suppose there is a narcissistic part of me that likes the increased chances of my thing actually being looked at.

 # The Core Objective